Content table

 Normal hCG levels during pregnancy

 Twins or not, most healthy pregnancies follow standard hCG patterns.
-This starts with your hCG levels doubling about every two days after successful implantation.
+This starts with your hCG levels doubling every two days after successful implantation.

-During the remainder of the pregnancy, the normal range of hCG is anywhere from 20,000 to 200,000 IU/L. This is clearly a very wide range of hCG levels.
+During the remainder of the pregnancy, the normal range of hCG is anywhere from 20,000 to 200,000 IU/L. This is clearly a vast range of hCG levels.
 So there will be some overlap between singleton and multiple pregnancies.
 That’s why not every pregnancy with high hCG levels is a twin pregnancy.

 Though this trend is seen across all pregnancies, the specific values of hCG vary from woman to woman.
 In the next section, we’ll first see the general ranges for hCG by week.

-hCG Levels: Singletons
+hCG levels: Singletons

 First, it’s helpful to understand the normal hCG progression for singletons.